Explore Scholarship & Fellowship Options

 - The Jacqueline Woodson Fellowship for a Young People’s Writer of African or Caribbean Descent

-Applicants who wish to be considered for a genre fellowship should submit the general application form and indicate interest by checking the appropriate box.
+Applicants who wish to be considered for fellowships granted for the summer/fall 2024 semester should submit the general application form by Monday, April 29, 2024.

 Writers Helping Writers Scholarships are funded with help from Solstice Program alumni.
 Writers who successfully apply to Lasell’s Solstice MFA Program and who demonstrate financial need are eligible for a Writers Helping Writers Scholarship.
 Scholarship recipients receive a total of $4,000, allotted in $1,000 increments, one per semester for four semesters (not including the fifth, graduating residency).
 Scholarships are awarded as a tuition discount applied directly to your bill.
 Eligibility is determined via students’ FAFSA forms, which must show an Expected Family Contribution (EFC) of $1,500 or less.
 It is highly recommended that WHW Scholarship hopefuls apply early, as scholarships are awarded during each application period until funds are depleted.